yintrigue/portfolio-ds/py_snaky/README.md

 - **Model 3**: Neural Net + Vision on Obstacles & Apples
 - **Model 4**: Neural Net + Vision on Obstacles & Apples & Dead-ends

+All neural nets come with two hidden layers (8x4) and ReLU as the activation, followed by a Softmax layer for classification.
+The challenges of the game are threefold:

+- The model is required to make correct predictions "**continuously**."
+Any wrong prediction would result in the death of the snake.
+With a survival rate of 0.9, for example, the probability for the snake to live becomes 0.9^10=34.57% only after 10 moves.
+- The snake should not only survive but also **score high** (i.e. by eating as many apples as possible).
+- The model needs to learn the best strategy for the snake's **long-term survival**.

+The four models presented above are an attempt to solve the first two challenges.
+The third challenge requires different types of modeling and training strategies such as **reinforcement learning**, as discussed at the end of the results section.

+## Results

-The snake in Model 1 and 2 are unable to "see" the apple.
+The snake with a logistic brain (Model 1) is unable to properly learn the game with an extremely poor survival rate. in Model 1 and 2 are unable to "see" the apple.
 As a result, the models simply learn the best strategy to survive: running in a loop.

 ![demo_01](./mov/demo_01.gif)